-Robin Van Poelje - Director and Chairman and Chief Executive Officer, Topicus.com Inc. Mr. Van Poelje has been with CSI since January 2014 when CSI acquired TSS.
+Robin Van Poelje - Director and Chairman and Chief Executive Officer, Topicus.com Inc.

+Mr. Van Poelje has been with CSI since January 2014 when CSI acquired TSS.
 From January 2010 to 2020, Mr. Van Poelje had been the Chief Executive Officer of TSS, based in the Netherlands.
-Mr. Van Poelje is now the Chairman and Chief Executive Officer of Topicus.com Inc. Mr. Van Poelje holds a Msc. in Economics from the University of Groningen, the Netherlands and is a post graduate in Marketing and Strategy from École Supérieure de Commerce de Montpellier, France.
+Mr. Van Poelje is the Chairman and Chief Executive Officer of Topicus.com Inc. Mr. Van Poelje is also a Director of Lumine Group Inc. Mr. Van Poelje holds a Msc. in Economics from the University of Groningen, the Netherlands and is a post graduate in Marketing and Strategy from École Supérieure de Commerce de Montpellier, France.